openfaas/faasd/docs/FAASD_MULTIPASS.md

-> Note: this has now moved to github.com/openfaas/faasd <- check for the latest version

 ## Get up and running with your own faasd installation on your Mac

-[multipass from Canoncial](https://multipass.run) is like Docker Desktop, but for getting Ubuntu instead of a Docker daemon.
+[multipass from Canonical](https://multipass.run) is like Docker Desktop, but for getting Ubuntu instead of a Docker daemon.
 It works on MacOS, Linux, and Windows with the same consistent UX.
 It's not fully open-source, and uses some proprietary add-ons / binaries, but is free to use.

 For Linux using Ubuntu, you can install the packages directly, or use `sudo snap install multipass --classic` and follow this tutorial.
 For Raspberry Pi, [see my tutorial here](https://blog.alexellis.io/faasd-for-lightweight-serverless/).